NightStrang6r/FunPayServer/README.md

 # FunPayAutoUP
-CLI app for lots auto up on FunPay
+CLI app for auto-managing your FunPay account